60dimension/IELTS-Vocabularies/Vocabulary03.md

 Correlation, after all, does not prove causation.

-The skin thickens, dries, and coarsees after sun exposure.
+The skin thickens, dries, and is coarse after sun exposure.

 We devised a scheme to help him.